RyanJGray/OpenRadical/Documentation/FileFormats/OpenTS2_FileFormats_PAK.md

 # OpenTS2 - File Formats - PAK (P4CK/P8CK)
 This document mostly details the structure of the `.PAK` file as used in the US OPM 53 demo, supposedly `P4CK` dates back to TimeSplitters 1 and hasn't changed since then.

-`P8CK` is odd and is used in a hybrid approach in the Xbox release - some files are `P4CK` and some are `P8CK`, I don't understand why FRD did this.
+`P8CK` is odd and is used in a hybrid approach in the Xbox release - some files are `P4CK` and some are `P8CK`.

+The Xbox engine has support for loading both `P4CK` and `P8CK`.
+I don't know why this is the case.

+`P8CK`'s main difference compared to `P4CK` is that, instead of sequentially storing file data offsets and sizes after the file names, it has a table of file names, then a table of file offsets and file sizes.

 ## Recommended tools
 * [ImHex](https://github.com/WerWolv/ImHex) - an amazing hex editor that allows you to define patterns using a C-like language.